JetBrains/kotlin-web-site/docs/topics/kotlin-mascot.md

 **Don't**
 * Change the proportions
 * Change the colors
-* Use a contrasting background
+* Use a low contrast background

 ![Kotlin mascot misuses](mascot-misuse.png){width=700}